 Matt also focuses his practice on traditional labor law, helping both unionized and union-free employers respond to issues under the National Labor Relations Act.
 Matt has significant experience helping non-union employers develop employment strategies to remain union free, and has advised numerous employers during organizing drives and representation-election proceedings.
 For already unionized employers, Matt's traditional labor law experience includes responding to grievances, defending employers in NLRB litigation, representing employers during labor arbitrations, negotiating collective bargaining agreements and preparing for strikes.

 Prior to joining Stinson Leonard Street, Matt served as a judicial law clerk to the Honorable Lorie Skjerven Gildea, Chief Justice of the Minnesota Supreme Court.
-Matt's clerkship experience at the Supreme Court helps him provide service to clients during any appeals process they may face.
-While at the University of Minnesota Law School, Matt was a summer associate for Leonard, Street and Deinard, a certified student attorney for the Ramsey County Public Defender and a student instructor to fellow law students in a Practice & Professionalism course.
+Matt's Supreme Court experience, working directly with the Chief Justice, helps him provide unique insights to clients during appeals.

 Matt graduated from the University of Minnesota Law School and with a bachelor's degree from the University of Saint Thomas where he was a pitcher on the baseball team.
 He is a regular speaker on employment and labor law topics, and serves on the firm's Recruitment, Diversity Scholarship, and Associate Development/Mentorship committees.
 He also enjoys cheering on his (cursed) Minnesota sports teams, golfing, running, fishing, and spending time with his growing family.